 ACCE (Ambassadors for Campus and Community Engagement) Team Program

 Want to improve your facilitation, leadership, peer-coaching and communication skills?
 Interested in challenging yourself to lead workshops?
 Looking to make a meaningful contribution to the McGill community?
 The Leadership Development Program is a great students-helping-students volunteer program, which gives 20 to 30 students an opportunity to build leadership capacities in relation to leading workshops, public speaking, peer-coaching and facilitation.
-Successful candidates are trained in February and March each year; they have the opportunity to lead workshops, do outreach, peer coach and give classroom announcements starting especially in September and January.
-We will be recruiting in February 2019 again - click here for more info!
-This link will take you to a form to sign up to be notified when we begin recruiting for 2019/20.
+Successful candidates are trained in February and March each year; they have the opportunity to lead workshops, do outreach, peer coach and give classroom announcements in September and January.
+We normally start our recruiting in February for the following year - click here for more info!

 CSI McGill (Cegep Students Information/Orientation session)